Ads

-An aircraft must possess sufficient stability to maintain a uniform flightpath and to recover naturally from various disturbing forces such as gusts, turbulence, or control inputs.
+An aircraft must possess sufficient stability to maintain a desired flight path and to recover naturally from various disturbing forces such as gusts, turbulence, or control inputs.
 At the same time, to achieve optimum performance and safe handling qualities, the aircraft must respond properly and predictably to pilot control inputs.
-Control refers to the pilot’s action of moving the flight controls to generate aerodynamic forces that cause the aircraft to follow a desired flightpath.
+Control refers to the pilot’s action of moving the flight controls to generate aerodynamic forces that cause the aircraft to follow a desired flight path.
 When an aircraft is described as controllable, it responds smoothly, promptly, and proportionally to control movements.

 Different control surfaces are used to control the aircraft about each of the three principal axes—longitudinal, lateral, and vertical.
 Movement of these control surfaces alters the airflow over the aircraft surfaces, producing changes in lift, drag, and moments.
 These changes modify the balance of forces acting on the aircraft, allowing it to maneuver from straight-and-level flight to any desired attitude or flight condition.